 K - 2

-Students will recognize that agricultural careers are interconnected and that agriculture influences many parts of their daily lives.
+Students discover that agricultural careers are interconnected and that agriculture influences many parts of their daily lives.
+Grades K-2

 45 minutes or two 30-minute sessions

 Activity 1: Career Vests

 - 5 grocery bag career vests (See Career Vest Instructions)

 career: an occupation undertaken for a significant period of a person's life and with opportunities for progress; generally a profession requiring special training

 consumer: a person who buys and uses goods and services

 farmer: person who owns or manages a farm, cultivates land or crops, or raises animals

 producer: a person or company that makes, grows, or supplies goods or services

 - All in one day's work a farmer or rancher can use science, math, technology, and engineering to produce food we eat.3